monarch-initiative/curategpt/README.md

 Additionally, you can set up an openai-emulating proxy using [litellm](https://github.com/BerriAI/litellm/).

 Let's say you want to run mixtral locally using ollama.
-You start up ollama:
+You start up ollama (you may have to run `ollama serve` first):

 ```
 ollama run mixtral